amorscher/channel-list.example/README.md

 # Channel Configurator
 <font size=3>**❗Important❗**: The code in this repository is not applicable for production.
-It acts as an example for implementing various technical concepts like Multi-User support, Pagination, CI... needed in an "modern" Angular based web application, as well as for providing such an application using modern built tools</font>
+It acts as an example for implementing various technical concepts like Multi-User support, Pagination, CI, ... needed in an "modern" Angular based engineering application, as well as for providing such an application using modern build tools</font>

 This repo can be used as an example for setting up large scale angular application.